pinkpong111/Resolution-Based-Information-Theory/README.md

   -> Is the structural basis for asymptotic (not absolute) stability
 ```

 *This section is intended as motivation for irreducible limits under bounded resources, not as a derivation of a strict lower bound on rho.
-The Landauer connection is structural rather than quantitative.*
+The Landauer connection is structural rather than quantitative.
+The thermodynamic discussion motivates bounded-resource limits, not a computable lower bound on resolution.
+No claim is made that rho can be derived from thermodynamic first principles.*

 ### Vector Storm as Throughput Exceeding Dissipation Capacity